asha-blue/MAMI-Tech-Toolkit-Final-Edition/README.md

 differences between naming mechanisms etc between the two).
 A folder of the Arduino libraries used is also provided.
 Build stuff features components that were needed when the application was built within Max/MSP • Each tool in the kit has its own folder featuring the Arduino code and a fritzing diagrams of that tool.

+Here is a link to the folder: https://www.dropbox.com/sh/fgj85imfmj5ncv4/AAB2x7WV8botv5XPuldWzTgPa?dl=0 use this to download the whole project as laid out above.